 When the Committee requires specific technical expertise that is not available within the Committee, the Chair may request appointment of a consultant.
 Consultants should only be utilized when specific technical expertise is needed for a limited time.
 Consultants are appointed by the Board of Directors.
-Consultants must follow all ACGIH® policies and procedures.
+Consultants must follow all ACGIH[®] policies and procedures.
+Consultants do not have voting privileges and attend meetings only at the invitation of the Chair.